zipper2110/jetbrains-idea-plugin_dependency-string-converter/coding-conventions.md

 - Use backticks for test method names
 - Start with "should" to describe the expected behavior
 - Be descriptive about what functionality is being tested
+- Use nice sentences with whitespaces instead of camelCase to improve readability

 Examples:
 - `should convert Maven to Gradle format`